gregr/ina/nscheme/README.md

     types for implementing some variant of inheritance.
 It could also be used to list field names for dynamic field lookup.
 - Equality and identity:
-  - All values are `eq?` to themselves.
-  - Newly-constructed mvectors and mbytevectors, even empty ones, are guaranteed to have unique identities according to `eq?`.
+  - Newly-constructed mvectors and mbytevectors, even empty ones, are guaranteed to have unique identities that are observable via `eq?`.
   - Structurally equal `()`, `#t`, `#f`, and symbols, are always `eq?`.
+  - No other immutable values are guaranteed to have a unique, or even stable, identity, according to `eq?`.
+    - Any structurally equal, immutable values are allowed to share the same (immediate or allocated) object, even if they are constructed at different times.
+    - And for such structurally equal values, the result of `eq?` may change at any time.
+      - For instance, though unlikely in a typical implementation, `(eq? x x)` could theoretically return `#f` for such values.
+      - And `(list (eq? x x) (eq? x x))` for such values could theoretically return any of:
+        `(#t #t)` `(#f #f)` `(#t #f)` `(#f #t)`
   - `eqv?` returns `#t` for structurally equal numbers, strings, and bytevectors, and in every case that `eq?` returns `#t`.
   - `equal?` returns `#t` for all structurally equal values of all s-expression types.
 That is, structurally equal, immutable, non-procedure, non-record values.
-For all procedures, records, mbytevectors, and mvectors, even empty ones, `equal?` returns the same result as `eq?`.
+For all procedures, records, mbytevectors, and mvectors, even empty ones, `equal?` returns the same result as `eqv?`, which will also happen to be the same result as `eq?`.
-  - Any structurally equal, immutable values are allowed to share the same (immediate or allocated) object, even if they were constructed at different times.
-This means that newly-constructed pairs and vectors are not guaranteed to have unique identities according to `eq?`.
-  - Procedures that have indistinguishable application behavior may share the same object, even if they appear to close over mutable values.
+  - Procedures that have indistinguishable application behavior may share the same object, even if they appear to close over distinct mutable values.
 (An optimizer may recognize that a closed-over mutable value does not impact the procedure's behavior.)
-  - Note that evaluating a `quote` expression does not construct a new object.
-A `quote` expression evaluates to the object that is contained in the expression itself.
-    - Every `quote` expression is itself a value that must be allocated and constructed programmatically, containing another value, before it is evaluated.
-That contained value must also either be an immediate object, or have been allocated before the `quote` expression is evaluated.
-For instance, `read` will build such `quote` expressions, performing any allocations necessary to do so.
-And so the values returned by evaluating any particular `quote` expression will always be the exact same object.
-    - So each evaluation of the same `(quote #(123))` expression returns the same vector object.
-      - Different `(quote #(123))` expressions may return different vector objects.
-It depends on whether or not the contained vector is the same allocated object.
 - No primitive character type: a string is indivisible until it is decoded as a bytevector
   - e.g., `string->utf8` and `utf8->string`
   - no `string-ref`, since basis of decomposition depends on context